 Many people would not believe a miracle even if each person experienced the event for oneself.
 As Jesus depicted the rich man speaking with Abraham,

 “And he said, ‘No, father Abraham, but if someone goes to them from the dead, they will repent.’
 He said to him, ‘If they do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead.’”
 (Luke 16:30–31; cf. John 8:42–47).

 Believers love and follow Jesus with all their mind and affections, and they find Jesus’s miracles to be compelling and life-changing evidence.
-Lives change in apparent ways when believers come to Jesus trusting Him for eternal life, turning from their sins, and rising from baptism into newness of life (Rom 6:3–5; Col 2:12–13).
+Lives change in apparent ways when believers come to Jesus trusting Him for eternal life, turning from their sins, and rising from baptism into newness of life (Romans 6:3–5; Colossians 2:12–13).
 If anyone wants to experience that change into a new life, they can believe and follow the faith that Jesus is the Christ.